With spring finally making an appearance and sunshine on the menu, it was time for a spot of lunch at Talland Bay Hotel.

 The Menu at Talland Bay Hotel

 Ordering food proved to be tough simply because I could’ve happily had any of the menu options.
-The Talland Bay Hotel have a selection of seasonal dishes from the land, sea and garden, and they’re all tempting.
+The choices alone told me that lunch at Talland Bay Hotel would be something to remember.
+They have a selection of seasonal dishes from the land, sea and garden, and they’re all tempting.
 There wasn’t anything I didn’t fancy.

 We opted to eat in the conservatory and our food didn’t take long to arrive.
 It looked amazing!